Luke5080/win-binary-hijacking/README.md

 4. The script will then attempt to replace the choosen service's binary path with the new malicious binary.
 If succesful, it will check whether you have appropriate permissions to start/stop the service, so that the new malicious binary can be executed.
 If you do have these permissions, the script will prompt whether you would to restart the service:
 `Can Start/Stop Service...`
 `Restart Service? [y/n]`
 Choosing `n` will exit the script, where as `y` will stop then start the service.
 If the script can start/stop the service sucesfully, the script will exit and the service will have started with your new malicious binary.
 If you do not have succifient permissions to start/stop the service, the script will modify the service for the start type to be set as `AUTO_START`, which will require for you to restart the target system for the service to be started.

+### Personal Notes:
+The source code for the reverse shell used in this script can be found [here](https://github.com/Luke5080/go-reverse-shell)